AlexanderDommerholt/dataharvest25-automate-source-to-chart/README.md

-# Dataharvest session: Using free tools to automate your data flows from source to chart
+# Dataharvest session: <br>Using free tools to automate your data flows from source to chart

+*Session by Gianna-Carina Gruen from [DW's Data Journalism Team](https://dw.com/data)*

 ### What you will learn: